TL;DR: Avoid These Interior Budget Mistakes Before Starting Your Home Project

 Custom interiors shine here because you can mix premium + affordable materials smartly based on usage.

-Not Asking for a Detailed BOQ Before Starting
+10. Not Asking for a Detailed Estimate (BOQ) Before Starting

 A BOQ (Bill of Quantities) is the single biggest tool for interior budget control.
 Skipping one is dangerous because: